 Fluids are essential to us.
 Water fills the spaces in and between our cells as well playing a vital role in the digestion and absorption of all the food we eat.
 Fluids also help to keep our body temperature within safe limits.

 We need to make sure that our bodies stay hydrated, especially in hot weather, when exercising or playing sport.
 The amount needed varies according to your age, size, the weather and how active you are.
-Fluid comes from all we drink as well as many everyday foods (for example, watermelon and lettuce have a high water content).
+Fluid comes from all we drink as well as many everyday foods (for example, fruits and vegetables).

 So how much should we be drinking to stay hydrated?
-Your body will tell you by feeling thirsty- even feeling slightly thirst is a sign to drink some water!
+Your body will tell you by feeling thirsty- even feeling slightly thirsty is a sign to drink some water!

 The best test to check that you are adequately hydrated is that you go to the toilet regularly and by checking the colour of your urine (pee)